How You're Ruining Your Hearing Without Even Realizing It

 Blaring music into your ears via headphones is the most infamous cause of hearing loss.
 But several of the doctors we spoke with emphasized that many other sources of everyday noise exposure can add up, causing hearing loss — from video-game headphones to power tools.
 "The most common cause of hearing loss is occupational noise exposure.
 However, recreational causes are on the rise, mostly fueled by consumer electronics," says Oliver Adunka, MD, director of otology, neurotology and cranial base surgery at the Ohio State University Wexner Medical Center.
 "Also, mowing the lawn, visiting rock concerts, and other relatively benign-appearing activities are often the cause for hearing loss."

-Recommendation: Realize that you can seriously damage your hearing while having fun (or distinctly not, during household chores) — and when in doubt, pop in those earplugs.
+The Remedy Rx: Realize that you can seriously damage your hearing while having fun (or distinctly not, during household chores) — and when in doubt, pop in those earplugs.
 "Noise-induced hearing loss is irreversible — and preventable," says Adunka.
 "Cumulative noise exposure can slowly progress with repeated exposures.
 Audiologists and otolaryngologists recommend limitations on volume and exposure times, since both have been associated with hearing loss.
 Equally important is the use of protective gear including ear muffs or plugs.
 These can typically reduce noise levels so that no permanent damage can be done."

 You Underestimate Ambient Noise